Running Scans

 - One scan runs per account at a time.
 If you start a new scan while one is running, it queues.

-- Free accounts get 3 probes per month (probes only).
+- Free accounts get 3 Surface scans per month.
 Builder and Pro accounts get 30 and 120 credits respectively.

 Next